Mike Logan (Law & Order): Weapons

 Mike Logan carries a Smith & Wesson Model 36 .38 Special caliber revolver in the original Law & Order series.
 In Law & Order: Criminal Intent, he still carried the Model 36 in his early appearances, but he later switches to a Glock 19 9mm semiautomatic pistol before moving to a Colt Detective Special, another .38 caliber revolver.

 Crossover appearance on Homicide: Life on the Street

 In the precredit sequence of the 1995 Homicide: Life on the Street episode "Law & Disorder", Mike Logan hands off a prisoner (John Waters) to Baltimore Detective Frank Pembleton (Andre Braugher), while they engage in friendly banter about which city, New York or Baltimore, is better.
 Noth was uncredited for his appearance, but received a special thanks.

 Reception

 Along with the rest of the cast of Law & Order, Chris Noth was nominated for a Screen Actor's Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 1995 and 1996.
 Noth was also nominated for a Viewers for Quality Television Award for his performance as Logan in 1994.

+A 2004 retrospective on the Lennie Briscoe character, aired after Orbach's death earlier that year, noted that some fans "were never able to move beyond Chris Noth's Mike Logan as Briscoe's partner", and that in adjusting to having Briscoe as his new partner, "Logan was even more gruff than Briscoe".